 Cork flooring is environmentally friendly and cork is considered a renewable and sustainable natural resource.
 These floors can be a little expensive and their installed cost per square foot can be close to a good quality ceramic tile floor.
-However, they are definitely worth the cost when used in smaller areas such as a Kitchen, Den or Dining Room but can be used in just about any flooring application.
+However, they are definitely worth the cost when used in smaller areas such as a kitchen, den or Ddning room but can be used in just about any flooring application, like a basement.

 This tutorial will explain all about this wonderful floor and its benefits, the material of cork, how the floors are constructed and assembled and where you can find other resources on cork flooring.

 Before you can fully appreciate this floor material you really need to understand what this material cork is and what makes it special.

 Cork is harvested from the bark of the cork oak tree found in the Mediterranean.
 Cork comes from seven countries including Portugal, Spain, Algeria, Tunisia, Italy, Morocco, and France.
 Of these countries, Portugal is by far the largest producer of cork with over 30 percent of the world's cork trees and 70 percent of the world's cork production.

 The Whistler Tree shown in the above photo (which got its name from the birds who nested in it) is the world's oldest currently producing cork oak tree and was planted in 1783 in the Alentejo region of Portugal near the town of Åguas de Moura.
 Cork trees are harvested by hand every nine years and this one yielded one ton of raw cork in 1991, enough for over 100,000 wine bottle corks versus the typical yield of 4,000 corks.